pelithne/AKS_Baseline_Deepdive/09-automation.md

 There are different ways to create a connection from Azure Devops to Azure.
 One of the common approaches (but not the easiest) is to first create a **Service Principle** in Azure, and give that SP the correct permissions in the subscription.
 And then as a second step, use that Service Principle in Azure Devops.
 This is the approach we will have today, because this is most likely how you will have to do it in your real tenant.

 Create a Service Principle in Azure, and create a Role Assignment that makes the SP **Owner** in the subscription.
-First make sure you are logged in to the right subscription with your shell (using local bash or cloudshell or the Jumphost)
+First make sure you are logged in to the right subscription with your shell (cloudshell is our suggestion for this step).

 ````
 SP_NAME=<a meaningful name e.g. your team name>